 - Average low temperature: 48 degrees Fahrenheit (9 degrees Celsius)

 Those averages put the mean temperature right around 60 degrees Fahrenheit—or the equivalent of a perfect fall day in northern climates.
 The mild weather makes winter an ideal time to enjoy most of the Disney World theme parks, although you may find it too chilly to enjoy water rides such as Kali River Rapids at Disney’s Animal Kingdom.

 The Orlando area receives an average of 2.39 inches of rainfall in January, with only five days of expected rain.
 The area's humidity tapers off during the winter months as well.
 There are fewer daylight hours, though, ranging from 10 hours and 20 minutes to 10 hours and 48 minutes between sunrise and sunset.

 What to Pack

 Think layers.
 Pack both a lightweight sweater and a jacket, and mix and match as needed during your trip to accommodate potentially wide temperature fluctuations.
 Consider bringing a backpack to tote your layers.
 Though you likely won't experience long periods of rain, you might want to bring a raincoat or poncho and umbrella for the inevitable subtropical sprinkle.
 Bring both shorts or skirts and dresses for hotter days and long pants to stay comfortable when the temperature cools down.

 January Events at Disney World

-- Walt Disney World Marathon Weekend–Runners enjoy visiting Disney World this month to take part in the annual Disney World Marathon, which includes a half-marathon event.
+- Walt Disney World Marathon Weekend–Runners enjoy visiting Disney World this month to take part in the annual Disney World Marathon, which includes a full and half-marathon.
 But even those new to the sport can take part in the healthy fun by registering for a 5K or 10K run.
 Kids can get in on the action with races designed for them.
 Note that the popular event typically sells out, so you should reserve spots well in advance.

 January Travel Tips

-- If you travel during the first week in January, you may not avoid the crowds, but you can enjoy some of the Walt Disney World Resort's holiday decorations before they come down.
+- If you travel during the first week in January, you may not avoid the crowds, but you can enjoy some of the Walt Disney World Resort's holiday decorations and special programming before it ends.